- Privacy Statement for Members

 Please note that your Certified Age of Entry (CAE), for the purposes of calculating Lifetime Health Cover (LHC) loading, may be affected by periods of absence of 3 years or longer.
 See the LHC section for details.

-Frank Health Insurance has negotiated special agreements with participating private hospitals which provide members (subject to any exclusions and/or restrictions) with hospital cover for accommodation (shared and/or private room depending on level of hospital cover), theatre, delivery suite, intensive/coronary care and a range of services provided by the hospital (subject to any excess and/or co-payment applying).
+Frank Health Insurance has negotiated special agreements with participating private hospitals which provide members (subject to any exclusions and/or restrictions) with hospital cover for accommodation (shared and/or private room depending on level of hospital cover), theatre, delivery suite, intensive/coronary care and a range of services provided by the hospital (subject to any excess).
 These agreements aim to maximise your cover and minimise your out of pockets.
 Find an up to date list of participating private hospitals here, however it is subject to change without notice.
 Check with us on 1300 4 FRANK (37265) before confirming your hospital admission.

 Fixed benefits are payable for hospitalisation in non-participating private hospitals.
 Contact Frank on 1300 4 FRANK (37265) for further details as treatment in a non-participating private hospital will result in out-of-pocket expenses.
 Limited benefits may apply to cosmetic surgery and high cost drugs.
 Drugs purchased outside of the hospital are not included.